-"A few of us were involved in Re-source 1 in San Francisco at 10th and lioward.
-That had spun of the San Fran-cisco Switchboard that was taken over by a group of computer types who left the university at the time of Cambodia."
+"A few of us were involved in Re-source 1 in San Francisco at 10th and Howard.
+That had spun off the San Fran-cisco Switchboard that was taken over by a group of computer types who left the university at the time of Cambodia."

-The group sequired a huge aid com-puter and tried to figure a way to yoke it to the switchboard movement.
-By the time they had a handle on the problem, however, the switchboards had pretty much disappeared.
-"We skut down in Jan-uary of 1975."
-Felsentein said.
-"Ten years later, we finally started un again." later, we finally started up again.
+The group sequired a huge sid com-puter and tried to figure a way to yoke it to the switchboard movement.
+By the time they had a bandle on the problem, however, the switchboards had pretty much disappeared.
+"We shut down in Jan-uary of 1975," Felsenstein said.
+"Ten years later, we finally started up again."

-In contrast to the old computer, which needed 23 tons of air conditioner to Memory has a portable Plexis P-35 with far more memory.
+In contrast to the old computer, which needed 23 tons of air conditioner to cool it and cost \$250,000 new, Community Memory has a portable Plexis P-35 with far more memory.
 It cost only \$30,000.

-Community Memory intends to keep its system off limits to other computers.
+Community Memory Intends to keep its system off limits to other computers.
 It would defeat the purpose, its organizers feel, if people did not have to leave their homes to use the system.

-"We want the terminals to be like what public houses are in England," Fel-senstein said.
+"We want the terminals to be like what public houses are in England," Feltenstein said.